Nichols: 12th-ranked Tennessee basketball gives fans a breath of fresh air in season-opening win over Colorado

 Victor Bailey Jr. and Josiah-Jordan James finished with 8 points apiece, and James was a perfect 4-for-4 from the charity stripe.

-Keon Johnson and E.J.
+Johnson and E.J.
 Anosike put in 4 points apiece, and each proved a fantastic addition in terms of physicality and defense.
-At one point, Johnson made a basket, knocked down a jumper almost immediately thereafter and proved a consistently ruthless presence on the other end.
+As mentioned, Johnson let loose with two slams to bolster Tennessee’s momentum, with a steal en route to one dunk to kickstart a run for the Vols.

-Anosike, meanwhile, lived up to the family name with four points and an imposing, immediate effect in the paint.
+Anosike, meanwhile, added to the family name with four points and an imposing, immediate effect in the paint.

+(Many will remember Anosike’s older sister, Nicky, who starred for Pat Summitt’s Lady Vols in the late 2000’s.
+She is now the women’s basketball coach at Anderson County.)

 That tough defense wasn't just limited to Anosike, though.